 Strategy/Action Target Population Key Partners Tactics Evaluation Address and promote exercise, nutrition, healthy weight, and healthy lifestyle Continue to offer healthy lifestyle programs through low cost and free programs that focus on fitness, physical activity and weight management.
-All Calvert County residents Health Ministry Network CoreLife Calvert County Health Department Stroke Support Group Diabetes Support Group Office on Aging Local primary care and pediatrician offices Partner with Core Life to expand fitness and nutrition services to county residents Initiate new programs targeting diabetic and stroke patients to increase physical activity and improve quality of life Utilize Office on Aging partnership to offer individualized programs on fitness and nutrition for community members over 50 Collaborate with Calvert County Public Schools to provide resources related to healthy lifestyle and disease prevention in the public schools Provide events, promotions, education, or awareness campaigns around a different theme each month throughout the calendar year Monitor # of programs offered monthly and annually and # of participants.
-Monitor schedule of events and promotions and track # of participants, giveaways, etc. Implement a Diabetes Action Plan for Calvert County that is based on the Maryland Department of Health Action Plan Calvert County residents most at risk for diabetes Calvert County Health Department Local primary care providers, pediatricians, Ob/GYN providers, and endocrinologists Calvert County Public Schools Calvert County Office on Aging Health Equity Coalition Establish Diabetes subcommittee of Community Health Improvement Roundtable to review MDH action plan and set 3 year implementation plan for Calvert County Implementation of subcommittee Actionable goals and metrics will be set by subcommittee, and a dashboard will be created to track trends and attainment of goals
+All Calvert County residents Health Ministry Network Core Life Calvert County Health Department Stroke Support Group Diabetes Support Group Office on Aging Local primary care and pediatrician offices Partner with Core Life to expand fitness and nutrition services to county residents Initiate new programs targeting diabetic and stroke patients to increase physical activity and improve quality of life Utilize Office on Aging partnership to offer individualized programs on fitness and nutrition for community members over 50 Collaborate with Calvert County Public Schools to provide resources related to healthy lifestyle and disease prevention in the public schools Provide events, promotions, education, or awareness campaigns around a different theme each month throughout the calendar year Monitor # of programs offered monthly and annually and # of participants.
+Monitor schedule of events and promotions and track # of participants, giveaways, etc. Address and promote exercise, nutrition, healthy weight, and healthy lifestyle specifically for school age children and adolescents Adolescents in Calvert County that partake in the Adolescent Clubhouse Calvert County Sherriff Calvert County Health Department Calvert County Public Schools Adolescent Clubhouse Conduct a gap analysis for fitness and nutrition programs Establish a monthly focus for health promotion and education Implement a Diabetes Action Plan for Calvert County that is based on the Maryland Department of Health Action Plan Calvert County residents most at risk for diabetes Calvert County Health Department Local primary care providers, pediatricians, Ob/GYN providers, and endocrinologists Calvert County Public Schools Calvert County Office on Aging Health Equity Coalition Establish Diabetes subcommittee of Community Health Improvement Roundtable to review MDH action plan and set 3 year implementation plan for Calvert County Diabetes subcommittee develop a gap analysis of services offered throughout the county, and develop action plan to address needs.
+Distribution of updated diabetes resource guide and nutritional plate Implementation of subcommittee Actionable goals and metrics will be set by subcommittee, and a dashboard will be created to track trends and attainment of goals Completion of gap analysis and resulting action plan & resources The Subcommittee completed a gap analysis (All ages and Types of Diabetes;